Saakaarb/AE-NODE-StiffnessReduction/README.md

     - Experiment tracking via mlflow
     - data version tracking via DVC

+Supports trajectories of unequal lengths, at very small time scales(final time must be same)

 Data normalization
-    - Done on training data, avoids test data
+    - Done on training data, avoids test data to avoid data leakage

 Encoder to change physical space to a "stiffness reduced" and dimension reduced latent space
     - Includes a latent space stiffness reduction term. can be turned off by setting the weight (stiffness reduction weight) to 0